What’s in this article

 RPGT Exemptions in Malaysia

 The government of Malaysia has provided certain RPGT exemptions for taxpayers who have fulfilled a certain criterion.
-These criteria relate to the profits which are earned through the sale of property.
+These criteria relate to the profits that can be earned through the sale of property.

 RPGT is but one element of the complex tax system which exists in Malaysia.
 This system’s complexity may cause some difficulty for certain people to properly understand their tax obligations to avoid committing tax crimes.